skip to content

 Advocates provide confidential guidance and signposting to staff and students in the Faculty in matters relating to wellbeing, including mental and physical health, as well as dignity at work concerns.
 Additionally Advocates can develop and promote local wellbeing ideas and communicate University-wide wellbeing initiatives

-There is currently one Advocate in the Faculty of Mathematics, Julia Blackwell.
-Please feel free to speak to her in confidence with any concerns you may have.
+Current Advocates in the Faculty of Mathematics are Julia Blackwell and Kim Quiggin Please feel free to speak to them in confidence with any concerns you may have.

 We would be really pleased to welcome others to join us particularly from the academic community of CMS.
 If you would be interested in becoming an Advocate please see the Wellbeing Advocates webpages